“Nobody Died At Sandy Hook”

-First of all, it’s a AAA pre-paid American Express card, chucklefuck.
+First of all, it’s a AAA pre-paid American Express card:

 Secondly, AAA Southern New England serves Connecticut.
+Don’t believe me?
 Go to AAA’s website, enter 06470 (Newtown, Connecticut) as your zip code, and see what happens.
 Spoiler: you’ll be redirected to AAA Southern New England’s site, which says “Serving AAA Members in CT, MA, NJ, & RI“.
-That’s the postal abbreviation for Connecticut.
+That’s the postal abbreviation for Connecticut, Allan.

 “These plastic mats are in an unrealistic condition if Adam Lanza was on the computer all hours.”

-What is “realistic condition”?
-Powell doesn’t provide metrics or even examples.
+What is “realistic condition” for plastic mats?
+Powell doesn’t provide metrics or examples.
 Less flattering photos of this allegedly brand new mat show plenty of fading, deep divots, and other wear consistent with long-term use:

 “The room is too sparsely filled.”

 Again, what does this even mean?
 How packed full of shit does a computer room need to be in order to convince Allan Powell of its legitimacy?
-And is there a point at which a computer room becomes too full to be believable?
+And, like the school before it, is there a point at which a computer room becomes too full to be believable?

-Regardless, Powell is being duplicitous; this photo is page 105 of “Sec 4 -Scene Search Day 3.pdf”.
-It should go without saying (as it’s in the name), but those pictures were taken on December 16th, 2012, which is the third day of searching.
-By this point, over twenty items had been confiscated from this room.
+Regardless, Powell is being duplicitous; this photo is from page 105 of “Sec 4 -Scene Search Day 3.pdf”.
+It should go without saying as it’s right there in the filename, but those photos were taken on December 16th, 2012, which would’ve been the third day of the search.
+By this point, over twenty items had been confiscated from this room alone.
 Earlier photos – such as page 11 of “Sec 5 – Back-up Scene 1.pdf” – show a much less “sparse” room.